muyueh/cameraEmoji/README.md

 1. Serve the project locally with any static file server (for example, `npx serve .`).
 2. Open the page in your browser.
 3. Grant the tab permission to use your webcam when prompted.
+4. Hold your face within the frame so the model can identify expressions.
-4. Use the Start/Stop buttons to control the stream and confirm the preview works.
+5. Use the Start/Stop buttons if you need to reset the stream.

 If your browser blocks the webcam, check its site permissions and try again.
+A stable internet connection is required for the model weights to download the first time you load the page.